Onaga in Pottawatomie County, Kansas — The American Midwest (Upper Plains)

 Erected by Onaga American Legion Post No. 85.

 Location.
-39° 29.447′ N, 96° 10.204′ W. Marker is in Onaga, Kansas, in Pottawatomie County.
-Marker is at the intersection of Leonard Street and 4th Street, on the left when traveling north on Leonard Street.
-Click for map.
+Touch for map.
 Marker is at or near this postal address: 400 Leonard Street, Onaga KS 66521, United States of America.
+Touch for directions.

 Other nearby markers.
+At least 3 other markers are within 14 miles of this marker, measured as the crow flies.
 Veteran's Memorial (approx. 11.4 miles away); Former Location of Corning Rural High School (approx. 13.7 miles away); Asa Clark (approx. 13.8 miles away).

 Regarding War Memorial.
 The Doughboy statue is a Paulding variant.